aarathi97/aarathi-vistex/README.md

 - Working remotely or away from the office.
 - Automated software updates.

+## Non cloud
--Data is stored locallay allowing greater control -On-premises setups can often provide faster and more reliable performance
+- Data is stored locally allowing greater control
+- On-premises setups can often provide faster and more reliable performance